Pentagon sees N.Korea cyber threat, 2012 provocations

 Kim's untested son, Kim Jong-un, estimated to be 28 years old, has eased into power surrounded by allies of his father with so far "no indications the regime will depart significantly from Kim Jong-il's policies," said Thurman.

-Peter Lavoy, acting assistant secretary of defence for Asia and Pacific Security Affairs, told the panel the potential for provocations from North Korea in 2012 was a "major concern" of the Pentagon.
+Peter Lavoy, acting assistant secretary of defense for Asia and Pacific Security Affairs, told the panel the potential for provocations from North Korea in 2012 was a "major concern" of the Pentagon.

 MISSILE COURSE A CONCERN